 The Clover Award was created to formally recognize and honor staff who consistently rise above expectations as leaders and role models.

-“Our Warden recognizes the importance of staff wellness, and we created the Clover Award to celebrate staff members who are always doing the right thing, even when no one is watching,” CCWF Public Information Officer, Lieutenant Monique Williams said.
+“Our Warden recognizes the importance of staff wellness, and we created the Clover Award to celebrate staff members who are always doing the right thing, even when no one is watching,” said Lt.
+Monique Williams.

-The incarcerated population submitted anonymous ballots, voting for staff members they felt were positive role models, mentors, communicated well, provided compassionate care, and excellent problem-solving skills.
-All nominees were thoughtfully recognized.
+The incarcerated population submitted anonymous ballots, voting for staff members they felt were positive role models.
+They also considered staff who were mentors, communicated well, provided compassionate care, and exhibited excellent problem-solving skills.
+All nominees were recognized.

 The 15 staff members who received the Top Finalist Clover Awards were: